ysn551/swift-algorithm-club/Linked List/README.markdown

 ```

 As with node(atIndex :) method, insert(_: at:) method also branches depending on whether the given index is 0 or not.
 First let's look at the former case.
-Suppose we have the following list and the new node labbled C.
+Suppose we have the following list and the new node(C).

              +---------+     +---------+
     head --->|         |---->|         |-----//----->